barkerbg001/PythonProjectHub/README.md

    ```

 If a project requires additional dependencies, they will be listed in the README.md file within the respective project folder.

+## Project Structure

+Each project folder follows this structure: